Buying a second home might be your smartest move

 Three ways to finance a second home purchase

-If you’re thinking about buying a second home this year, there are a few different ways you can fund your new purchase.
+If you’re thinking about buying a second home this year, there are a few different ways you can fund the purchase.

 You may not even have to take a loan out on the second home.